rudedudezz/Security-System/README.md

 It's a security system to monitor a door or window and would determine, whether the door/window is closed or opened .
 Moreover, the system can be armed or disarmed.
 In order to alter the states, a pin must be entered using a number pad.
 Additionally, there is a display which shows the current state of the door/window.

-1. Points of Contact

-Below is a list of contacts relevant to this project:

-Contact Name	    Contact Type	Telephone Number	Email Chenchang Liu	    Group member	+49 15228535090	  chenchang.liu@tu-ilmenau.de Amandeep Chouksey	Group member	+49-15215738930	  amandeep.chouksey@tu-ilmenau.de

-2. FUNCTIONAL REQUIREMENTS
+1. FUNCTIONAL REQUIREMENTS

-2.1	Summary of Functions
+1.1	Summary of Functions

 The Security System requires a embedded system based solution for a program whose primary functions are to:
 •	Monitor a door or window